A better “Statement on AI Risk?”

 Statement on AI Inconsistency (v1.0us):

-1: The US spends $800 billion/year on its military.
-ASI is as likely to invade the US (or NATO) as all other countries combined.
-Why does the US spend less than $0.1 billion/year on AI alignment/safety?
+1: ASI threatens the US (and NATO) as much as all military threats combined.
+Why does the US spend $800 billion/year on its military but less than $0.1 billion/year on AI alignment/safety?

-4: The real reason is habit, habit, and habit.
-The foreign invasion probability has decreased decade by decade, and the ASI invasion probability has increased year by year, but budgets remained within the status quo, causing a massive inconsistency between belief and behaviour.
+4: The real reason for the 8000fold difference is habit, habit, and habit.
+Foreign invasion concerns have decreased decade by decade, and ASI concerns have increased year by year, but budgets remained within the status quo, causing a massive inconsistency between belief and behaviour.

 5: Do not let humanity's story be so heartbreaking.